 - If you are going to share information about the incident, only share OCPD or Town's social media post.
-This helps build trust and assures the most accurate information is being released. - DO NOT share or reshare negative videos and photos of criminal activity. - Use positive hashtags to support OCPD #YourOCMDPD #OCPDServingandProtecting - Should you receive questions or comments on your business' social media channels, direct users to the OCPD to help mitigate the spread of rumors.
+This helps build trust and assures the most accurate information is being released. - DO NOT share or reshare negative videos and photos of criminal activity. - Should you receive questions or comments on your business' social media channels, direct users to the OCPD to help mitigate the spread of rumors.
 Below is sample language you can use: - Hi [NAME]- The Ocean City Police Department updates its social media page regularly.
 We recommend that you follow its social media sites or reach out directly with questions.